 However, assuming not all my visitors completely understand the benefits of low-carb or living keto, I created this page because I felt it was important to give some basic information to curious (or clueless) visitors that may want to learn a bit more about this life-changing lifestyle – and also shed some light on why I am such a passionate ambassador.

 I have explained the basics of keto below in much the same way I would chat to a curious friend at a dinner party, or the way I would text it to a desperate, out-of-shape friend that reached out to me.
 I have also included a few quality links throughout where expert doctors and professionals can explain the benefits of going low-carb / keto better than I can.

+Let’s start at the beginning with what we know about ‘recommended nutrition’.
 Let’s go all the way back to 6th grade life science / biology.
 It varied from country to country, but basically we were taught The Pyramid and the main food groups:

 – Grains and Cereals